luqmanity/GPA-Calculator/README.md

-# GPA-Calculator
+# GPA Calculator

-It calculates unw and w gpa
+Calculates a student's unweighted and weighted GPA based on grade and class type